DTIGitOne/roulette-frontend/README.md

-# The project cant be run without the packend component which isnt avaible for download.
+# The project cant be run without the backend component which isnt avaible for download.

 # This is just a presenation for those who are interested in my code writing.